Train Carrying Republican Members of Congress Hits Trash Truck; 1 Fatality

-An Amtrak train transporting members of Congress and staff to a Republican retreat in West Virginia struck a truck in Crozet, Virginia, Wednesday morning.
+An Amtrak train transporting dozens of members of Congress and staff to a Republican retreat in West Virginia struck a truck in Crozet, Virginia, Wednesday morning.

 White House Press Secretary Sarah Huckabee Sanders says there is one confirmed fatality and one serious injury; however, there are no serious injuries among members of Congress or their staff.
 According to lawmakers, the fatality appeared to be someone who was in the truck.